Gobo Fango

-Gobo Fango (ca. 1855 – died 1886) was a South African (Xhosa Tribe) who emigrated to the United States with a white Latter-day Saint family in 1861.
-While he never joined The Church of Jesus Christ of Latter-day Saints (LDS Church) he was one of the most prominent people of African descent in nineteenth-century Utah.
+Gobo Fango (ca. 1855 – 1886) was a South African Xhosa who emigrated to the United States with a white Latter-day Saint family in 1861.
+While he never joined The Church of Jesus Christ of Latter-day Saints (LDS Church), he was one of the most prominent people of African descent in nineteenth-century Utah.
 He was murdered in a confrontation with white cowboys in Idaho in 1886.

 Early life

 Gobo Fango was born near the Eastern Cape Colony of South Africa following the Eighth Cape Frontier War in 1855.
 The War began when Dutch settlers introduced cattle disease to South Africa which led to a famine.
 A Xhosa priestess named Nongqawuse promised the Xhosa that if they killed all of their cattle that they would be resurrected and multiplied, providing more food and labor for South Africans.
 The prophecy failed and multiplied the famine.
 Fango's mother, whose name is not known, died in the famine.

 A white family who belonged to the LDS Church, Henry and Ruth Talbot, found Fango on their property.
 According to Talbot family tradition, the Talbots adopted him.
 Other records suggest he was a servant.
 Fango was never baptized as a Latter-day Saint.